estalaPaul/BoxCounter/README.md

 The App dependes on the Arduino sending three things:
   1. "Start": This string make a box appear at the beginning of the first assembly line.
   2. "Garra": This string signals that the claw is in a ready position and activates the movement of the box.
-  3. <Count>: This is the amount of boxes that have passed.
+  3. Count: This is the amount of boxes that have passed.
 Replace count with the number of boxes.

 ### DISCLAIMER